mopp/AOJ.vim/README.md

     Then, AOJ.vim will open unite buffer.
     If You cannot see your ID in it, Please execute redraw command like <C-L> in unite buffer.

+**:AOJSubmitByProblemID**
+    You pass Problem ID as argument.
+    Other behaver is same :AOJSubmit

 **:AOJViewProblems**
     It opens Problem List in unite buffer.